olegkrivtsov/using-zend-framework-3-book/README.md

   * Translate existing chapters to your favourite language and contribute your work via a pull request.
   * Fix a bug in a book sample code a contribute your changes via a pull request.

-Names of contributors will be carefully listed under the *Acknowledgments* section of the book.

 Book text uses Markdown format, particularly its [Leanpub flavor](https://leanpub.com/help/manual).
 To generate the book HTML, use [OpenBook](https://github.com/olegkrivtsov/openbook) tool.

+For modifying the Markdown source of the book, please use [Notepad++](https://notepad-plus-plus.org/) text editor (this allows to avoid problems with encoding, etc).
+Also ensure that you use 4 spaces instead of tabs.

+Names of contributors will be carefully listed under the *Acknowledgments* section of the book.